hglanz/DSFellow_COVID_SocialMedia/README.md

 ### February 13th, 2021
 Fixed the issue with Github...
 **git reset --hard HEAD~4**
-by using ^ this to remove the last 4 commits to github
+by using this code in *git bash* to remove the last 4 commits to github

 ### February 21st, 2021
 Began scraping for the month of March